Foster care stabilization center opens in Penfield - NewsBreak

 PENFIELD, N.Y.
 (WROC) — For children in the foster care system, life is notoriously tumultuous.
 Kids with behavior issues in particular struggle to stay in homes and find a community.

-To help children struggling to succeed in the foster care system, a new Foster Care Stabilization Center opened Tuesday under the guidance of Children’s Home of Wyoming Conference.
+To help children succeed outside the traditional foster care system, a new Foster Care Stabilization Center opened Tuesday under the guidance of Children’s Home of Wyoming Conference.

-The center can accommodate up to 18, and provides medical, behavioral, and educational support to help stabilize the behavior of troubled Monroe county youth in the system.
+It’s located in Penfield and can accommodate up to 18, providing medical, behavioral, and educational support to help stabilize the behavior of troubled Monroe county youth in the system.

+The center’s grand opening was announced by Monroe County Executive Adam Bello Wednesday, who said the needs of at-risk children are first priority.

+“No child should be left without a home,” Bello said.
+“This Foster Care Stabilization Center will provide a safe space and short-term support services to help stabilize a youth’s behavior to better ensure a successful foster care placement.”

 Children’s Home runs an array of programs throughout New York State, all with an emphasis on permanence and keeping kids connected to families and communities.